 1. Automating the Sales Prospecting

-With a dynamic B2B database like Vainu, you can use endless criteria to filter out the most promising companies based on both their static data and insights from open data.
+With a dynamic company database like Vainu, you can use endless criteria to filter out the most promising companies based on both their static data and insights from open data.
 Using our lead generation tool, you can also set up customized notification and get Slack, email or in-app notifications once a new company matches your description of one of your company’s Ideal Customer Profiles.